-To request an appointment, please send an email including your name and contact information to students do not need to disclose the details of their concerns when requesting an appointment.
+To request an appointment, please send an email including your name and contact information to studentmentalhealth@med.cornell.edu.
+Students do not need to disclose the details of their concerns when requesting an appointment.
 The SMH program assistant will respond during regular business hours to schedule your appointment.